Phan Thiết: Geography

 Each area of Phan Thiết possesses its own characteristics.
 The beaches of Kê Gà and Tiến Thành are characterized by their tranquility, inviting tourists to embrace relaxation and swimming.
-Congestion on the roads along the coastline is often seldom, allowing for physical activities such as walking or riding to experience fewer difficulties in regards to noise pollution.
+Congestion on the roads along the coastline is seldom, allowing for physical activities such as walking or riding to experience fewer difficulties in regards to noise pollution.

 In comparison to Nha Trang, the density of resorts along the beaches of the city center in Phan Thiết is relatively lessened, allowing residents and tourists to enter the liveliness of the Vietnamese city.
 Phan Thiết houses many restaurants, museums, and shopping malls along with the school where Hồ Chí Minh served as a teacher prior to studying in Paris.

 Phú Hài ward encompasses a hill-inclined area along the coastline and has many small beaches and hidden coves.
 Many of the resorts in this ward are constructed above the water on the hills and possess a relatively small beach.
 Sea Links City, composed of a hotel, condos, apartments, a winery, and a golf course, is also located here.
 Ba Nai Hill in Phú Hài ward houses the Po Sah Inư Cham Tower, constructed in the 8th century.

 Rang Beach, Hàm Tiến ward lies alongside a 10 kilometre strip.
 Hundreds of resorts, hotels, bars, restaurants, shops, travel agencies, and spas are situated in this area.

 In recent years advanced beach erosion has become a significant issue in Phan Thiết's beaches, particularly in Phú Hài and Hàm Tiến wards, resulting in a lack of a high tide for some resorts as the water directly reaches the sea wall.
 In recent years, a number of resorts have installed geotechnical tubes (geotubes) in order to prevent their beaches from further erosion.